Help with the FAFSA (Free Application for Federal Student Aid)!

 All sessions will be located on the Brainerd Campus in room C120.
-If you will be completing the 2013-14 FAFSA, please bring this list of items.
-For the 2014-15 FAFSA please bring this list of items.
+To help with the completion of the 2014-15 FAFSA please bring this list of items.

 Cost of Attendance

 In order for the Financial Aid office to determine your financial eligibility, we must first establish what we feel your costs are associated with attending Central Lakes College for an academic year.